 A meeting was held at Natural Resources Wales offices on 9th May 2017 to discuss the project and the initial results of the air quality modelling.
 During this meeting NRW provided further information regarding the SAC sites considered in this Stage 1 report, and requested that a draft version of the report be circulated to NRW for their comments.
-This version of the report provides this information.
+A draft version of the report was provided to NRW and subsequently a final version was also provided to RCT and BBNPA as part of the planning application process.